Softcorp-Industries/hobo_hub/src/blog/drsblogs/2022-10-25-drs-ms-wellness.md

 # Mustard Seed Wellness Center
 <br>
 <blockquote cite="https://theseed.ca/services/wellness-centre" target="_blank" title="Wellness Center Web Site">
+The Mustard Seed Wellness Centre provides hope and wellbeing to adults experiencing homelessness or poverty by providing an easily accessible, client-centered program with the goal of improving health.
 The Wellness Centre assists clients in identifying health needs, removing barriers, and supporting clients in achieving and maintaining health.
 </blockquote>
 <br>
 <p>